We need you to do a skin test…

 What is Patch testing?

 Patch testing is essential to ensure that the active ingredient within colour does not cause an allergic reaction.
-We always carry out a patch test for all of our new clients before using a permanent or semi-permanent hair dye, even if you have used colour before.
-Patch testing is a procedure used by our hairstylists and colour technicians before applying hair colour to the scalp.
-It is a simple and safe way of identifying whether the hair dye that the stylist intends to use will cause an allergic reaction with the skin.
+Patch testing is a procedure used by stylists and therapists before applying colour to the scalp or facial area.
+It is a simple and safe way of identifying whether the dye will cause an allergic reaction with the skin.

-Whilst it may be a little inconvenient to visit your stylist 48 hours before your appointment, it is essential to ensure your safety.
+Whilst it may be a little inconvenient to visit your salon 48 hours before your appointment, it is essential to ensure your safety.
 This usually involves dabbing a small amount of the colour with developer behind your ear or on your inner elbow and leaving it to dry.
-We suggest that you leave it for at least 24-48 hours.
+You will be asked to leave the colour for at least 24-48 hours.
 If you develop any irritation or feel unwell after the patch test, please let your salon know ASAP.